-Radio Control Leads.
-Insert the pins of the two radio control wires through the board with the CORRECT ORIENTATION (Black wire to the edge of board for Black-Red-White leads).
+Pass the wires through the board from bottom to top (this provides strain relief), make a large (approx 5cm) loop above the board and insert the bare ends of the wires into the board with the CORRECT SEQUENCE (Black wire to the edge of board for Black-Red-White leads).
 (Brown wire to edge of board for Brown-Red-Orange leads).